RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The "as-name:" attribute is a symbolic name of the AS.
 * The "member-of:" attribute value identifies a set object that this object wants to be a member of.
 This claim, however, should be acknowledged by a respective "mbrs-by-ref:" attribute in the referenced object.
 * The import, export and default routing policies of the AS are specified using the "import:", "export:" and "default:" attributes respectively.
-* <font color="green">"import-via:" and "export-via:" - specify routing policies regarding non-adjacent networks.
+* "import-via:" and "export-via:" - specify routing policies regarding non-adjacent networks.
 These attributes help participants of Multi-Lateral Peering services to inform the intermediate autonomous system what routing policy should be applied towards other participants.
-Please refer to [33](https://datatracker.ietf.org/doc/html/draft-snijders-rpsl-via-02) for more information.</font>
+Please click [here](https://datatracker.ietf.org/doc/html/draft-snijders-rpsl-via-02) for more information.
-* Corresponding attributes with "mp-" prefix, "mp-import:", "mp-export:" and "mp-default:" are used to specify <font color="green">IPv4, </font>IPv6 and multicast routing policies.
+* Corresponding attributes with "mp-" prefix, "mp-import:", "mp-export:" and "mp-default:" are used to specify IPv4, IPv6 and multicast routing policies.
 * Only a single value for the "org:" attribute is allowed in the **aut-num** object.
 This is to ensure only one organisation is responsible for this resource.
 * This object sets part of the authorisation required for the creation of **route** and **route6** objects.
 This is set by the "mnt-routes:", "mnt-lower:" and "mnt-by:" attributes.